Adopt a cat

 - Enquire.
 If you like the look of one of our cats, send us an enquiry via the contact form on the cat's profile page or give us a call on 0345 371 2750.
 We'll give you a call to take a few more details and discuss the cat and carry out a 'virtual' home visit.
 If we think the cat might be a good match for your home we'll ask for proof of your address and (if applicable) landlord permission for a cat.
 Once these have been received, you will then be contacted by the fosterer who will tell you more about the cat and conduct a video call with you or a socially distanced viewing and then, if you’re found to be a match for your chosen cat we'll reserve the cat for you.
 In this call, you’ll have a chance to discuss everything you need to know about your cat.

-If you don't have an email, please call us on 0345 371 2750 and a message will be passed to the Branch Adoption Officer.
+If you don't have an email, please call us on 0345 371 2750 and a message will be passed to the Branch Adoption Team Leader.

 - Be supported.
-You’ll receive a follow-up call or email around three and seven days after the adoption to check that your new arrival is settled in.
+You’ll receive a follow-up call or email after the adoption to check that your new arrival is settled in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice

 Vet health check that includes testing for FiV and FeLV